Oracle walkthrough

 Working with Oracle

-Make sure you possess appropriate credentials for establishing a connection with a Oracle database server.
+Make sure you have appropriate credentials for establishing a connection with Oracle database server.

-Once you have successfully established a connection to Oracle, select the River mode to load data into a Target.
-There are 3 available options for you to choose from:
+Once you have successfully established a connection to Oracle, select the Data Flow mode to load data into a Target.
+You can choose from two available options:

-- Standard Extraction - This River mode maps, transforms, and loads data from multiple tables into a unified schema.
-It uses SQL queries for transformations and can be scheduled or manually triggered.
+- Standard Extraction - This Data Flow mode maps, transforms, and loads data from multiple tables into a unified schema.
+It uses SQL queries for transformations, and you can schedule it or trigger it manually.

-If the schema is not displayed properly, try reloading the metadata and ensure the connection is correctly pointing to the appropriate database.noteData Integration supports the use of Tables, Views, Material Views and Synonyms Objects within Oracle.
-Synonyms allow you to incorporate data from synonym table names in Oracle databases into your Rivers.
-Synonym tables will exclusively be accessible in Standard Extraction mode.
-It's important to note that Oracle's synonym functionality is not compatible with Change Data Capture (CDC).
+If the schema does not display properly, try reloading the metadata and ensure the connection is correctly pointing to the appropriate database.noteData Integration supports the use of Tables, Views, Material Views, and Synonyms Objects within Oracle.
+Synonyms enable you to incorporate data from synonym table names in Oracle databases into your Data Flows.
+Synonym tables are accessible in Standard Extraction mode.
+The Oracle's synonym feature is not compatible with Change Data Capture (CDC).

 -

-Advanced Options - Replace Newline Characters: This will replace newline characters with a selected replacement value or a custom value of your choice.
-Default Behavior: If this option is not enabled, newline characters are replaced with spaces by default.
+Advanced Options - Replace Newline Characters: This replaces newline characters with a selected replacement value or a custom value of your choice.
+Default Behavior: If you do not enable this option, Data Integration replaces newline characters with spaces by default.

 -

-Change Data Capture (CDC) - This mode monitors Source database logs, capturing and transforming changes in real-time.
-This ensures minimal data loss and low latency transfer when loading the transformed data into the target database, keeping it in sync with the Source.
+Change Data Capture (CDC) - This mode monitors the Source database logs, capturing and transforming changes in real-time.
+This ensures minimal data loss and low-latency transfer when loading the transformed data into the target database, keeping it in sync with the Source.

-Once you have successfully configured the River mode, selected the extraction method, and set up the scheduling, you are now ready to initiate the River and start its operation.
+Once you have successfully configured the Data Flow mode, selected the extraction method, and set up the scheduling, you are ready to start the Data Flow and its operation.

 Limitation